node-projects/base-custom-webcomponent/README.md

 ## Event Code Bindings

-with for example @click="[[this.aa(event)]]" you could create a event binding wich could run any javascript code inside of the brackets.
+with for example @click="[[this.aa(event)]]" you could create a event binding wich could run any javascript code inside of the brackets. use @@ if you do not want to replace - with uppercase

 ### Binding extensions